On Leadership: 1906 - 2001

 The IPO was an unmitigated success except that control and top-level decision-making did change hands as expected.
 It was now in the hands of the Chairman and new CEO Leland Verner.

 Let me close by stating that the 'Hands on Control' that made this enterprise successful would never be the same without skilled executive, tradesman and qualified leaders in our industry calling the shots.
 The collective leadership that had built this great company would resign prior to 1998 under the circumstances that followed Mr. Verner's vision and tutelage.
 Duncan and I resigned when Leland Verner would not heed our advice on several vital matters.
-Unfortunately for Arhurs Jones and it's remaining employees and clients, we were right; AJ closed its doors forever in 2001.
+Unfortunately for Arhurs Jones and its remaining employees and clients, we were right; AJ closed its doors forever in 2001 after 95 years of service.

 Gary McDonald 2019